Josh Rojas Preview, Player Props: Mariners vs. Reds

 Josh Rojas At The Plate

+- Rojas has reached base via a hit in 40 games this year (of 81 played), and had multiple hits in 17 of those games.

-- In 3.8% of his games this season, he has homered, and 1% of his trips to the dish.
+- He has hit a long ball in three games this season (3.7%), leaving the park in 1% of his trips to the plate.

-- Rojas has had at least one RBI in 32.5% of his games this season (26 of 80), with more than one RBI eight times (10.0%).
-He has also been responsible for three or more of his team's runs in two contests.
+- In 26 games this season (32.1%), Rojas has picked up an RBI, and in eight of those games (9.9%) he had two or more.
+He has also driven in three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.